-A positive reaction appears as bright staining (at least 1+) of short pleomorphic rod forms in any of the 4 antigen areas.
+A positive reaction appears as bright staining (at least 1+) of short pleomorphic rod forms.
 The size, appearance, and density of each field must be compared with the Positive and Negative Control reactions.
 Patterns of reactivity different from the Positive Controls must be considered non-specific.